samchungy/apollo-client/.api-reports/api-report-errors.api.md

     }>;
 }

+// Warning: (ae-forgotten-export) The symbol "OperationContext" needs to be exported by the entry point index.d.ts
+//
 // @public (undocumented)
-interface DefaultContext extends Record<string, any> {
+interface DefaultContext extends OperationContext {
 }

 // Warning: (ae-forgotten-export) The symbol "ExecutionPatchResultBase" needs to be exported by the entry point index.d.ts